pipewrk/llm-core/README.md

 For a deep dive into semantic chunking and all configuration options, see the **[Semantic Chunker Developer Guide](./CHUNKER.md)**.

 ## Development

+Guides for building, testing, and releasing this project.

 ### Building the Project